dragosroua/getcryptogame/README.md

 Our plan was to have just 2 recipes:

-- processGame - this will start and advance a game, and it contains only the gameDeck and some chain-related metada (ids, etc).
-The input param will be `gameDeck` and it will just update the structure.
+- processGame - this will start and advance a game, and it contains only the game deck and some chain-related metada (ids, etc).
+The input param will be `gameDeck` and the recipe will just update the old object with the new one.
 This object is owned by `gameHost` until the game ends.
 - finishGame - this will take all the cards that each players has at the end of the game (their points), turns them into individual NFTs and distributes theam to each player, so they can keep them in their wallet.
 These NFTs can't be used in another game, but it's a nice way to learn about blockchain.

 Should we had more time, we would have deployed the recipes too.